tobylad/tobylad/README.md

 -->

 - 🔭 I’m currently working on building my personal site!
-- 🌱 I’m currently learning Azure CDN and blob storage.
+- 🌱 I’m currently learning Azure CDN, blob storage and website hosting.
 - 👯 I’m looking to collaborate on finding a new position (preferably remote).
 - 🤔 I’m looking for help with motivation...
 - 💬 Ask me about my custom game UI's!